+Publishing allows you to select, organize, test and publish items that you create in the WalkMe Editor to your different environments.
 Publishing is an important part of the building process.
-Whether it’s to test out your implementation on a sandbox environment or ultimately releasing it to your users, you’ll need to understand how to properly configure and publish your WalkMe Items.
+Whether it’s to test out your implementation on a sandbox environment or release it to your users, you’ll need to understand how to properly configure and publish your WalkMe items.
 Publishing makes the items you create available on a server, but in order for a user to see your published items they need to have the associated snippet running in their browser.
-Learn more about the WalkMe Snippet.
+Learn more about the WalkMe snippet.

-- Test WalkMe items on a sandbox environment
+- Test WalkMe items on a Sandbox environment

-- Remove WalkMe Items from an environment by Archiving them
+- Remove WalkMe Items from an environment by archiving them

 - Organize and configure how items appear in the WalkMe Menu

-- Publish items to your production environment
+- Publish items to your Production environment

 How It Works

-When publishing, you have the option to select multiple environments, such as Test or Production.
+When publishing, you have the option to publish to one or more environments, such as Test or Production.
 These environments use the same ID code but their snippets are slightly different.
 For example, the Test snippet will have the same ID but include the word ”test” in the link.
-Since each environment has a slightly different snippet, WalkMe views them as distinctly different; for example, when you publish an item to the Test Environment those published items are only available to users that have the Test snippet running in their browser.
-Having a unique snippet for each environment allows you to test out different WalkMe items in a sandbox or staging environment before they are published to your users on a production environment.

-The WalkMe Snippet runs in all major browsers and can be deployed by either directly placing it into the code of the website, or as a browser extension.
-Learn more about the WalkMe Snippet.
+The WalkMe snippet runs in all major browsers and can be deployed by either manually writing it into the HTML (Source code) of the website, or by inserting it using a browser extension.

 - Set Unique User ID Settings: User tracking allows you to see if individual users are reaching their WalkMe goals.
 By enabling user tracking, you will be able to see an individual’s progress as well as their usage of all the other Apps in the WalkMe Analytics Module.
 There are a few ways to identify unique users.
 The easiest is to use WalkMe ID where each user will be assigned an ID.
 However other methods can be more accurate.
-WalkMe ID is useful for tracking large numbers of users, specifically for external sites.
+The WalkMe ID is useful for tracking large numbers of users, specifically for external sites.
 However, it is not ideal for internal sites where you want WalkMe to remember your user.
 For Salesforce users, WalkMe can track the Salesforce User ID.
 Learn more about Salesforce variables.
-For non-Salesforce users we recommend using variables.
+For non-Salesforce users, we recommend using variables.
 You can also use a Cookie or jQuery to identify your users.
 However, variables, Cookies, and jQuery will require you to supply a way to identify the user.

 - Organize the menu: Use the Menu Organizer in the Publishing Menu to organize the order in which your items will appear in the Help and Task (if you have Onboarding) tabs.
 Learn more about organizing the WalkMe Menu below.